-An equity credit line is an open ended loan from a bank with marital property as the security.
-The loan is typically given against the house, wherein the bank can force sale of the property in case payments are defaulted.
+An equity credit line is an open-ended loan from a bank with marital property as the security.
+The loan is typically given against the house, wherein the bank can force sale of the property in case payments have defaulted.
 To find out if any equity credit lines have been opened, one can contact a title insurance company and request a search on one’s property.
 If any credit lines are found open on the property, one can then contact the institution to freeze the account.

 Dealing with Security Margin Accounts

-A security margin account is similar to an equity credit line and is available through a stock brokerage house, where ones stock holdings are used as security.
+A security margin account is similar to an equity credit line and is available through a stock brokerage house, where one’s stock holdings are used as security.
 One can contact the brokerage firm and request a freeze on all accounts to ensure no transactions or trading can continue on those accounts.

 Safety Deposit Box